zowe/jenkins-library/README.md

 ### Things We Want to Avoid

+- To avoid creating a separated Jenkins job only for release purpose.
 - To avoid modifying `package.json` or similar manifest file for versions with pre-release strings like adding `-latest.20190101000000` to the version `2.3.4` definition.
 The `package.json` will be kept as `2.3.4` until released.
 - To avoid tagging the branch too often.
 We don't want to create daily tags `v2.1.0-beta.201902072129` to github repository.
 - To avoid providing option to build any specific version.
 This specific version release may cause conflicts and confusion.
 If we want to build a specific version, we should update the code base (`package.json` or other manifest file) to the version we want to build.
 The release version shouldn't be decided when we start a release build.